cloud

 • To promote a positive attitude towards learning, so that pupils enjoy coming to school and acquire a solid basis for lifelong learning.

-• To teach pupils the basic skills of English, Mathematics and Computing.
+• To teach pupils the basic skills of English, Mathematics and Computing, alongside all other curriculum areas.

 • To enable pupils to be creative and to develop their own critical thinking.